oaklandsmartvehicles/sequoia_ros/README.md

 `roslaunch sequoia_gazebo spawn_sequoia.launch`

+### Simulating Specific IGVC Tasks

+The `self_drive_tasks.world` file in the `self_drive_tasks_gazebo` package simulates the specific tasks as described in the official rules document, which can be found [[here](http://www.igvc.org/2018selfdriverules.pdf)].

+To load the world and spawn the vehicle at the starting point for a particular task, run the corresponding launch file in the `self_drive_tasks_gazebo` package.
+For example, to run task F3, the right turn test where the vehicle has to stop at the intersection:

+`roslaunch self_drive_tasks_gazebo f3_gazebo.launch`

 ### Sensor Data Topics

 * `/fix`: GPS position given in latitude and longitude in the form of a `sensor_msgs/NavSatFix` message